 Yerba mate gourd is the traditional vessel for preparing and enjoying yerba mate tea.
 The tea is prepared by putting loose leaf yerba mate into a gourd, adding a bombilla (the traditional straw), and adding hot water.

-What are different types of mate gourds?
+What different types of yerba mate tea cups are there?

 Where can I buy a yerba mate gourd?